Executing Discrete/Continuous Declarative Process Specifications via Complex Event Processing: Hybrid Declarative Process Execution

 \subsection{Layered Architecture}

-The execution architecture is organized as a three-layer runtime, where each layer performs a distinct transformation, progressively abstracting raw signals into an actionable, stateful process view.
+The execution architecture is organized as a three-layer runtime, where each layer performs a distinct transformation, progressively abstracting raw real-time streams into an actionable, stateful process view.
+The complete system pipeline is summarized in \cref{fig:architecture}.

-\textbf{Atomic Event Layer (L1)} The bottom layer, referred to as the \emph{Atomic Event Detection Layer (L1)}, is responsible for normalizing inputs and transforming them into semantically meaningful atomic events.
-The \textit{stream model} forms the entry point of the pipeline.
-It handles two primary input types: (i) discrete \emph{atomic events}, representing the occurrence of business activities, and (ii) continuous \emph{signal samples}, representing time-stamped sensor measurements.
-Each atomic event is described as a tuple $e = \langle caseId,\, activity,\, ts \rangle$, and may represent activity occurrences such as \texttt{PickItem} or \texttt{Ship}, each represented as a boolean signal $d[t]$.
-Continuous input is represented as $s = \langle caseId,\, sensorId,\, value,\, timestamp \rangle$, and evaluated against STL predicates of the form \( c[t] \; op \; k \) in real time.
-For each constraint, this layer deploys simple CEP queries that detect when its activation condition ($\Theta_1$) or target condition ($\Theta_2$) is met.
-When a condition is satisfied, the layer emits a new, simple event into a unified \texttt{constraintStatus} stream for consumption by the next layer.
-The output of L1 is a stream of these atomic events, each tagged with its semantic role (e.g., \texttt{ACTIVATION} or \texttt{TARGET}) and the relevant constraint identifier.
+\paragraph{Atomic Event Layer (L1)} The bottom layer, referred to as the \emph{Atomic Event Detection Layer (L1)}, is responsible for normalizing input streams and transforming them into semantically meaningful data tokens.
+The underlying stream infrastructure handles two primary input types: (i) discrete \emph{atomic events}, representing the completion of business activities, and (ii) continuous \emph{signal samples}, representing time-stamped telemetry measurements.
+Each atomic event is described as a tuple $e = \langle caseId,\, activity,\, ts \rangle$, representing activity occurrences such as \texttt{PickItem} or \texttt{Ship}, with each active task tracked as a boolean signal $d[t]$.
+Continuous input is represented as $s = \langle caseId,\, sensorId,\, value,\, timestamp \rangle$, and evaluated against continuous predicates of the form \( c[t] \; op \; k \) in real time.

+In contrast to post-hoc monitoring approaches which convert historical logs into augmented boolean signals after execution, this runtime engine performs hybridization continuously.
+Relational filtering predicates evaluate incoming metrics against static signal boundaries (e.g., comparing a telemetry sample value against a defined threshold) to broadcast binary state-change tokens.
+These structural tokens are explicitly categorized as \texttt{ACTIVATION} or \texttt{TARGET} signals and emitted into a consolidated intermediate stream along with their parent constraint identifier.
+This ensures that the engine is not forced to store massive raw signal traces in memory.